Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 The edible leaves of Sweet Potato have a bit strong flavor and taste slightly bitter.

-So, there are several methods to use those flavors to complement the cuisine and make it more delicious.
+So, several methods exist to use those flavors to complement the cuisine and make it more delicious.

 But before you use it in your delicacy, here are a few steps to prepare them, ensuring no nutrition loss.